My shot missed. Dust rose in a miniature mushroom cloud.

 I picked up the bar and advanced on the chook.
-“Take this, you little faggot,” I said, and swung hard.
+“I’m not useless,” I said, and swung hard.
 The chook somersaulted through the air, then sprawled on the ground.
 Still twisted in wire, its leg pointed like a finger of accusation.
 I wiped my eyes, then raised the bar for another blow.

 “Stop,” my mother said, emerging from behind the half-finished shed.
 She didn’t yell—she rarely did—but her presence was enough to make me lower the bar, and my eyes.